 Yes.
-You have the right to revoke your proxy at any time before the meeting by notifying the Company's Secretary at Digital Power Corporation, 41920 Christy Street, Fremont, California 94538, in writing, voting in person or returning a later-dated proxy card.
+You have the right to revoke your proxy at any time before the meeting by notifying the Company's Secretary at Digital Power Corporation, 41920 Christy Street, Fremont, California 94538, in writing, voting in person or returning a proxy card with a later date.